 They are generally farmhouses, manor houses, and restored homesteads located in rural settings; they generally offer home-cooking using local or even home-grown produce.
 We work with many Casas Rurales along the different Camino de Santiago routes and we arrange for our clients to be picked up from the trail.

 Bear in mind…

 Bigger towns and cities will have a better choice and range of accommodation options; while accommodation in smaller villages and hamlets can be limited.
 The Camino is a long-distance trail so the mix of accommodation styles will also be part of your journey.

-The French Way – Camino Francés is the most popular route and therefore the one with a wider range of accommodation options, however it also gets busier, particularly in Summer months certain towns might get completely booked up.
-Our advice: if you are planning your trip on the French Way, book well in advance.
+The Camino Francés is the most popular route and therefore the one with a wider range of accommodation options, however, it also gets busier, particularly in Summer months certain towns might get completely booked up.
+Our advice: if you are planning your trip to the Camino Francés, book well in advance.